adajel/KNP-EMI-DG/README.md

 ### About

-Code for solving the KNP--EMI problem using a DG fem method.
+Code for solving the KNP-EMI problem using a DG fem method.
 The numerical method is described in
 [Ellingsrud et al. 2025](https://doi.org/10.1137/24M1653367 "Ellingsrud, Benedusi, and Kuchta.
 A splitting, discontinuous Galerkin solver for the cell-by-cell electroneutral Nernst–Planck framework.SIAM Journal on Scientific Computing 47.2 (2025): B477-B504.")

 ### Dependencies